-Don't miss the Olympic Games—the premier multi-sporting event in the world!
-The 2018 Winter Olympics start February 9 in PyeongChang with athletes competing from more than 90 countries.
-Get into the spirit of the Olympic Games by hosting kid-friendly events in your neighborhood.
-San Diegans may not have access to winter activities in our backyards, but there's no reason we can't celebrate with weather-friendly competitions.
+Don't miss the excitement of the Olympic Games—the premier multi-sporting event in the world!
+The Summer Olympic Games feature athletes competing from more than 200 countries.
+Get into the spirit of the Olympic Games by hosting kid-friendly events and family-friendly competitions in your neighborhood.
 Here are ideas for games, crafts, decorations, food, goody bags and medals at an Olympics-themed party.

 Archery - Create your own bow and arrows with branches and string or purchase a NERF bow & arrow set at www.Hasbro.com.
 NERF makes several versions—some even shoot water.
 Test your skills on a homemade paper target.